scummvm/scummvm/doc/docportal/consoles/playstation_portable.rst

 Known issues
 ==============

 - Plugin files are not interchangeable between ScummVM versions.
-You must copy all the plugin files found in the ``PSP/GAME/scummvm/plugin/`` folder for every new version you install.
+You must copy all the plugin files found in the ``/PSP/GAME/scummvm/plugin/`` folder for every new version you install.
 If ScummVM crashes on startup, delete the existing plugin files in the plugin directory and copy the new ones again.
+- If the virtual keyboard does not show up on the screen, ensure the ``kbd.zip`` file is in the ``scummvm`` folder.